The Conestoga Horse: The first outstanding horse to be developed in America

 conestoga.jpg

-It was said that a six-horse Conestoga team, decked in full regalia, bells chiming musically, necks in conscious pride, pulling gaily-painted Conestoga wagons, were a sight to brighten the eyes and quicken the pulse.
+It was said that a six-horse Conestoga team, decked in full regalia, bells chiming musically, necks in conscious pride, pulling gaily-painted Conestoga wagons, was a sight to brighten the eyes and quicken the pulse.

 Resources

-2 thoughts on “The Conestoga Horse: The first outstanding horse to be developed in America
+3 thoughts on “The Conestoga Horse: The first outstanding horse to be developed in America

 Comments are closed.